 Not only do your feet support some of your weight, but they also offer your pelvis extra stability.
 Insufficient foot support could lead to your body becoming improperly aligned.

 Check that the height of the footplates is correct.
 This should put your hips and knees at right angles.
-If you lift your knees much higher than this, you risk pushing yourself too far back in your seat, which may cause damage to your spine.
+If you lift your knees much higher than this on the leg rests, you risk pushing yourself too far back in your seat, which may cause damage to your spine.

 You want to ensure your footplates are in the right position too.
 If they're too far out in front, this will tilt your pelvis, encouraging you to slouch, which risks sustaining pressure damage.